-Non-billable - A student not enrolled at TAMU for at least one credit hour during the current Transportaiton Services billing cycle; therefore, is unable to transfer fees, fines or other charges to their university fee statement.
+Non-billable - A student not enrolled at TAMU for at least one credit hour during the current Transportation Services billing cycle; therefore, is unable to transfer fees, fines or other charges to their university fee statement.

+Numbered Space - Any parking space contracted to an individual which is reserved and numbered.
+There are certain times that spaces may not be reserved.
 These times include, but are not limited to, days when special events bring large numbers of visitors to campus such as home football games, graduation, move-in/move-out, Parents Weekend, as well as times when Transportation Services parking staff is not on duty.
 There is no proration for the reserved numbered space permit for these exceptions.
 These spaces are identified by painted numbers on the curb and pavement.

 One-Shot - A pay area pre-coded ticket designed to raise a gate one time, and then be discarded.

 Parking Space - A space indicated between two white lines where a vehicle or motorcycle can park.

 Pay-and-Display - Visitors pay hourly fees at the Pay-and-Display machine and display printed receipt on their dashboard.

 Pay-On-Foot Station - See Automatic Pay Station

 PBP - Pay by Phone service available for paying hourly visitor fees